jatcwang/talks/2022_difflicious/docs/presentation.md

 - SoftwareMill
     - Many inspirations from **diffx**
-- EPFL & anyone who contributed to Scala 3
+- EPFL & all other Scala 3 contributors
+    - *Givens* save keystrokes
     - Macros are tremendous fun

 :::